 Though each industrial injury can be an excruciating experience, they manifest in several different ways depending on circumstance.
-Due to the naturally hazardous nature of industrial settings, workers must be protected from numerous accidents.
+Due to the naturally hazardous nature of industrial settings like factories or chemical plants, workers must be protected from numerous accidents.
 OSHA has even named a specific group of four workplace death causes because they’re so common; the organization calls them “the Fatal Four.”

 The OSH Act of 1970: A Century of Reform

-Beginning in the late 18th century and then extending into the 19th century, the Industrial Revolution forced American companies to address the poor and hazardous conditions that workers faced each day on the job.
+Beginning in the late 18th century, the Industrial Revolution forced American companies to address the hazardous conditions that workers faced each day on the job.
 Laws and regulations slowly imparted confidence into the daily routine of the American worker.
 The struggle for safety came to a point when the Occupational Safety and Health Act of 1970 was made law.
 This law made companies responsible for workplace safety.
 Notably, it required companies to educate workers about safety so they could protect themselves.

 Big Results for Texas Workers